-Field Sobriety Tests In Pennsylvania
+Field Sobriety Tests In Philadelphia

 It’s your ill-fated day.
 You’ve been out having some drinks with friends at a local bar to celebrate the end of a workweek.
 As you attempt to navigate your way downtown, you start to swerve and veer off the road.
 Out of corner of your eye you see the flashing lights and your heart immediately starts to sink to your stomach.
 You realize you are being pulled over by the police.
 When being pulled over for suspicion of driving while intoxicated it is important to know that the responding police officer will likely ask you to perform a series of field sobriety tests.

 Field Sobriety Tests (FST’s) are psychophysical tests used by police officers to make a preliminary determination regarding whether an individual is under the influence of alcohol.
 These tests are designed to divide the individual’s attention between multiple activities which are difficult to perform if intoxicated.
 In theory, an officer using these tests will be able to observe certain behaviors and visual cues of intoxication if the individual is, in fact, intoxicated.